tayyipozturk/Aid-Request-and-Management-System/README.md

-# Project

-## Aid Request and Management System
+# Aid Request and Management System

-This project consists of a user class with authorization login functions.
-A campaign consists request multiple requests.
-Requesters can create requests and run queries to look for requests.
-They can create watchers to get notified of specific request creations.
-Requesters can request delivery of items they want if they have stock.
-Providers can inform requesters about their stock and provide items if they want to.
-The main frame of the application is Campaign, which processes requests and provides responses to them.
+This project is a web application that allows users to request and supply aid.
+It is developed using Django framework and websockets on Python.

 ## Students